foundry-rs/starknet-foundry/docs/src/appendix/cast/account/create.md

 ## `--salt, -s <SALT>`
 Optional.

 Salt for the account address.
-If omitted random one will be used.
+If omitted random one will be generated.

 ## `--add-profile, -a`
 Optional.

-If passed, a profile with corresponding data will be created in Scarb.toml
+If passed, a profile with corresponding data will be added to Scarb.toml